 However, would you be interested if it's a brand selling vegetarian burgers?
 A restaurant with solemnly vegetarian and vegan options?
 An eco-hotel?
 Yes, yes you would.

 Attracting global influencers is a different ballgame.
 If you have a huge budget, you could try and work with the most famous influencers and vloggers out there.
 Just search #luxurytravel and such, and you'll find them.
-Yes: they will drive massive traffic to your website and they will help you to get more bookings, especially if their regular content fits your offer perfectly.
+Yes: they will drive massive traffic to your website and they will help you to get more bookings in your restaurant pos system, especially if their regular content fits your offer perfectly.

 But... chances are that that's not you.
 Yet you still want to reach travelers from abroad.
 Then what we recommend it to take a look at where your travelers and foreign visitors normally come from.
 Don't have this data yet?
 Ask other establishments in your area.
 Don't just ask for countries though: ask regions.
 You want to be able to define if there are certain regions in a country where there are more people living that would be interested in your offer.